bruceminanga/bruceminanga/README.md

 ### Hi there, I'm Bruce 👋

 - 🌱 Whoami?
 DEVSECOPS, Telegram-Bot Developer, Python Web Developer.
-- ⚡ Fun_facts: Tech Enthusiast.
-To all of my forked projects, I have also contributed to them.
+- ⚡ Fun_facts: To all of my forked projects, I have also contributed to them.
+I do write notes on github
 - 🛠 Favourite_tools = neovim, fedora-sway, podman, pipenv
 - 🔥 Also find me on hackerrank 👉 https://www.hackerrank.com/bruceminanga
 - 📽 All my projects have a given extension. .JS extension represent javascript projects, .DJANGO for django projects, .SH for shell script projects, .html-css for html and css projects